nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 # 9 Deployment options
 ## 9.1 General
 X-Road Security Server Sidecar has multiple deployment options.
 The simplest choice is to have a single Security Server with a local database.
 This is usually fine for the majority of the cases.
-Nevertheless, there are other Security Server images available that can be used for tailoring the deployment to specific needs.
-These different images could be combined.
+There are also other Security Server images available that can be used for tailoring the deployment to specific needs.
+These different images can be combined.
 Any of these Security Server Sidecar images can be used either as a consumer or provider role.

 ## 9.2 Container local database
 The simplest deployment option is to use a single Security Server Sidecar container with the local database running inside the container.
 For development and testing purposes there is rarely the need for anything else.
-However, for running the Security Server Sidecar on a production environment, the requirements may be stricter.
+However, if you run the Security Server Sidecar on a production environment, the requirements may be stricter.

 ![Security Server with local database](img/ig-ss_local_db.svg)